venantvr-trading/Python.Trading.Telegram.Declarative/CONTRIBUTING.md

 ### Testing

 - Write unit tests for all new functionality
-- Maintain or improve code coverage
+- Ensure all code paths are tested
 - Use descriptive test names that explain what is being tested
 - Follow the AAA pattern (Arrange, Act, Assert)